relex/json-diff-react/README.md

 The `<JsonDiffComponent />` requires 4 input properties:

-1. `original`: original string of JSON text
+1. `original`: original JSON value
-   - If the text can't be parsed as JSON, an error is rendered.
+   - The caller is responsible for providing a valid, parsed JSON value
-2. `latest`: new string of JSON text that is compared to `original`
+2. `latest`: a JSON value that is compared to `original`
-   - If the text can't be parsed as JSON, an error is rendered.
-3. `onError`: callback function that is called if an error occurs
-   - Mostly used to handle situations where `original` or `latest` cannot be parsed as JSON
-   - Use this to render the error in any way you want.
+   - The caller is responsible for providing a valid, parsed JSON value
 3. `styleCustomization`: CSS customization of the markup
 4. `jsonDiffOptions`: options that are fed directly to `json-diff`